Here come producer prices ...

-The producer price index for July is set for release at the bottom of the hour.
+The June reading of the producer price index is set for release at the bottom of the hour.

-Economists estimate that the index for final demand rose 0.1% month-0n-month, and 0.1% excluding food and energy, according to Bloomberg.
-Year-over-year, the consensus is for a drop by 0.9%, and +0.5% excluding food and energy.
+Economists estimate that the index rose 0.2% month-over-month, and 0.1% excluding volatile food and energy prices, according to Bloomberg.

-The index from the Bureau of Labour Statistics measures prices received by domestic producers for their goods and services.
+Year-over-year, they estimate that the gauge of future inflation fell 0.9%, and rose 0.7% excluding food and energy costs.

-In a preview of the data to clients, BNP Paribas economists wrote: “Prices of eggs and pharmaceutical preparations surged in June and likely retreated a bit in July.
-As a result, wholesale goods prices are projected to have risen more moderately in July.
-Services price gains also are projected to have slowed in July, though wider fuel retailing and transportation & warehousing margins likely continued to be a source of upward pressure.”
+Last month, producer prices rose 0.5% month-over-month — the highest in five years — and fell 1.1% year-over-year.

 We’ll be back with the details once they cross.